u-stone/SceneTree/doc/design_document.md

 -   **Format**: JSON (via RapidJSON library).
 -   **Functionality**:
-    -   `saveSceneTree`: Serializes a `SceneTree` structure, including node properties (ID, Name, Status) and hierarchy, to a file.
+    -   `saveSceneTree`: Serializes a `SceneTree` structure, including node properties (ID, Name, Status, Tags) and hierarchy.
     -   `loadSceneTree`: Parses a JSON file to reconstruct a `SceneTree` object.
+-   **Versioning**: Includes a `format_version` field to ensure forward and backward compatibility as the scene schema evolves.

 ## 4. Design Choices and Justification